lambdamikel/Talker-80/README.md

 ### Tipps

 The ATmega can be programmed with an EPROM programmer such as the inexpensive USB TL866II which can be found on Ebay and/or Amazon for ~
 30 USD.
-The fuse settings required for Talker/80's 20 MHz (16 MHz) external clock are shown in the following picture:
+The fuse settings required for Talker/80's 16 MHz external clock are shown in the following picture:

 ![Fuse Settings](images/atmega-flash-config.jpg)